vinoth-discovery/wbd-roku-psdk-log-Instrumentation/docs/1_QUICKSTART.md

 - **Main terminal**:
   - 🟡 PSDK logs highlighted in yellow (lines with `PSDK::`)
   - ⚪ All other logs in white/default color
+  - ⌨️  **Interactive commands**: Type and press Enter to send commands to Roku
+  - 🟢 Your sent commands appear in green
 - **Monitor terminal**:
   - ⚪ ONLY PSDK:: events in white (filtered view)
 - 💾 Logs saved to `.temp/<session_id>/`

+**💡 TIP - Interactive Commands:**
+While logs are streaming, you can type commands directly and press Enter.
+This is useful when:
+- 🔥 A crash happens and you need to send debug commands
+- 🐛 You want to test device behavior without stopping the capture

 ### 5. View Your Logs